Hender-hs/Blog-Post-API-in-Flask-and-OOP/README.md

 ## General Information
-- A API that was created with Object Oriented Programming and it's able to store blog posts contents.
+- It is a NoSQL API that was created with Object Oriented Programming, Flask, MongoDB and it's able to store blog posts contents.
-- This API was made to easy storing blogs posts!
+- This API was made to easy storing blogs posts using NoSQL database!
 - The mainly reason that it was created was to putt my knoledge and what I've learned with flask and OOP in pratice.